|What is Alendronate||Chemistry and Physiology||Side Effects|

 The drug is available on the market as 5 mg, 10 mg, 35 mg, 40 mg, 70 mg pills.
 The most common ones taken by osteoporosis patients are 10 mg (taken every day) and 70 mg (once a week).
 Osteopenia patients are sometimes prescribed lower doses.
 The FDA recently approved effervescent 70 mg tablets.

-In 2012 the FDA approved Binosto, an effervescent form of alendronate.
+Binosto is an effervescent form of alendronate.
 It tastes better and is easier to take than alendronate in pill form.
 The patient drops the tablet into water and a bubbly drink forms (similar to Alka Selzer).
-Flavorings in Binosto mimic the taste of strawberry softdrinks, and the dosage is 70 mg, which is commonly prescribed for people who take alendronate once a week.
+Flavorings in Binosto mimic the taste of strawberry soft drinks, and the dosage is 70 mg, which is commonly prescribed for people who take alendronate once a week.